-- Entry/Booking Forms: Entry/Booking Forms must be completed by the parents/guardians or teachers/group leaders of all children and young people before they are allowed to participate in Disability Sport NI or Live Active NI's events or participation and coaching activities. - Staff Ratios: Staff to participant ratios for Disability Sport NI and Live Active NI events or participation and coaching activities will be assessed on an individual basis for each activity taking into account the following factors: - The age of the participants involved (ie the lower the age, the greater need for supervision). - The specific support needs of the participants involved. - The degree of risk involved in the activity. - The availability of supervision staff/coaches at hosting venues/organisations. - Accident/Injury/Illness: A record of any injury sustained during participation in a Disability Sport NI or Live Active NI event or programme or the occurrence of any illness among participants must be recorded by Disability Sport NI and Live Active NI staff/volunteers.
+- Entry/Booking Forms: Entry/Booking Forms must be completed by the participants or group leaders before they are allowed to participate in Disability Sport NI or Live Active NI's events or participation and coaching activities. - Staff Ratios: Staff to participant ratios for Disability Sport NI and Live Active NI events or participation and coaching activities will be assessed on an individual basis for each activity taking into account the following factors: - The age of the participants involved (ie the lower the age, the greater need for supervision). - The specific support needs of the participants involved. - The degree of risk involved in the activity. - The availability of supervision staff/coaches at hosting venues/organisations. - Accident/Injury/Illness: A record of any injury sustained during participation in a Disability Sport NI or Live Active NI event or programme or the occurrence of any illness among participants must be recorded by Disability Sport NI and Live Active NI staff/volunteers.
 This must be recorded in the accident book and reported to the Finance and Business Manager as soon as possible.
-Any occurrence of injury/illness must be notified to parents/guardians or teacher/group/coaches as soon as possible. - Changing / Intimate Personal Care: At all Disability Sport NI and Live Active NI events and programmes changing and the provision of intimate personal care is the responsibility of parents/guardians or teachers/group leaders. - However, in exceptional circumstances when parents/guardians or teachers/group leaders are not available staff may feel it is appropriate to assist with changing/personal care in order to maintain the safety, dignity or wellbeing of a child or young person.
-Where this is the case, staff may only do so with the permission of the child or young person. - The Lifting, Manual Support and Transferring of Disabled Children and Young People at all Disability Sport NI and Live Active NI events and programmes is the responsibility of parents/guardians or teachers/group leaders. - However, in exceptional circumstances when parents/guardians or teachers/group leaders are not available staff may feel it is appropriate to assist with lifting, manual support or transferring of a child or young person in order to maintain the safety, dignity or wellbeing of a child or young person.
-Where this is the case, staff may only do so with the permission of the child or young person.
+Any occurrence of injury/illness must be notified to parents/guardians or teacher/group/coaches as soon as possible. - Changing / Intimate Personal Care: At all Disability Sport NI and Live Active NI events and programmes changing and the provision of intimate personal care is the responsibility of parents/quardians or teachers/group leaders. - However, in exceptional circumstances when parents/guardians or teachers/group leaders are not available staff may feel it is appropriate to assist with changing/personal care in order to maintain the safety, dignity or wellbeing of an adult.
+Where this is the case, staff may only do so with the permission of the adult. - The Lifting, Manual Support and Transferring of Adults at Risk or Harm at all Disability Sport NI and Live Active NI events and programmes is the responsibility of parents/guardians or teachers/group leaders. - However, in exceptional circumstances when parents/guardians or teachers/group leaders are not available staff may feel it is appropriate to assist with lifting, manual support or transferring an adult in order to maintain the safety, dignity or wellbeing of an adult.
+Where this is the case, staff may only do so with the permission of the adult. - Transport: Where transport is provided/organised by Disability Sport NI and Live Active NI, vehicles should be roadworthy and appropriate to the needs of adults at risk or harm.
+Disability Sport NI and Live Active NI staff or volunteers should also be in attendance on the transport.

-- Transport: Where transport is provided/organised by Disability Sport NI and Live Active NI, vehicles should be roadworthy and appropriate to the needs of children and young people.
-Disability Sport NI and Live Active NI staff or volunteers should also be in attendance on the transport. - Individual members of staff should avoid offering lifts to children and young people.
+Individual members of staff should avoid offering lifts to individuals.
 However in some instances, particularly within the performance sport environment there may be justification for giving lifts on occasions.
-The request must come from the parent/guardian and written permission is provided in advance of the journey.
-Where this is requested, staff may only agree if they feel the justification is valid and appropriate. - Collection from Events or Participation & Coaching Activities is the responsibility of parents/guardians or teachers/group leaders.
+The request must come from the adult/parent/guardian and written permission is provided in advance of the journey.
+Where this is requested, staff may only agree if they feel the justification is valid and appropriate.